achmand/Solving-2x2-Rubiks-Cube/README.md

-# Solving a 2x2 Rubik's Cube using c#
+# Solving a 2x2 Rubik's Cube using C#